 What to Serve with Creamy Tortellini Soup

-This soup is definitely hearty and a meal in itself, but in case you are looking for a great side dish, salad or bread are always a good option to serve with soup.
+This homemade soup is definitely hearty and a meal in itself, but in case you are looking for a great side dish, salad or bread are always a good option to serve with soup.
 Try this Big Italian Salad by Jenn at Once Upon a Chef or this Arugula Salad by Erin at Well Plated.
 These Garlic Herb Breadsticks from Naomi at Knead Some Sweets are to die for as well!
 Lastly, here are some recipes from the blog, that would also go well with this soup: